I’ve written a thoughtful answer to the question about AngularJS best practices on Quora. I think it is worth sharing here,

-Controllers use Services to perform “behaviours”.
+Controllers use Services to perform “behaviors”.

 Directives provide an extension to HTML markup-

-You can create self-managed , autonomous “components” which can be reused throughout the web applications by creating a directive!
+You can create self-managed, autonomous “components” which can be reused throughout the web applications by creating a directive!

 A directive has it’s scope, controller, linking function among many other things!

-You can also use directives to create a domain specific language!
+You can also use directives to create a domain-specific language!

-When you’re building a typical “Login” functionality for your client side app,
+When you’re building a typical “Login” functionality for your client-side app,

-You’ll create an Angular service called as AuthenticationService or UserService.
+You’ll create an Angular service called AuthenticationService or UserService.
 You’ll write the API call for actual login/authentication checking via backend.